CUBRID/cubrid-manual/en/install.rst

 *   **cubrid.conf**

     A configuration file for server.
 You can use it to configure the following values: database memory, the number threads based on the number of concurrent users, communication port between broker and server, etc.  The port that a master process uses is called cubrid_port_id and its default value is 1523.
-For details, see :ref:`cubrid-conf-default-parameters`.
+For details, see :ref:`cubrid-conf`.

 *   **cubrid_broker.conf**